Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Goose Day (Michaelmas)

 Goose watching may be more to your liking than dining on goose for Michaelmas, but traditionally, in the British Isles, a well-fattened goose, fed on the stubble from the fields after the harvest, was eaten to protect against financial need in the family for the next year.
 “Eat a goose on Michaelmas Day, Want not for money all the year”.
 Goose fairs, including the famous Nottingham Goose Fair, still mark this old custom.
 Allegedly, one of the reasons for this tradition is that when Queen Elizabeth I heard of the defeat of the Spanish Armada in 1588, she was dining on goose and resolved to eat it ever after on Michaelmas Day.
-A goose-less Scottish Michaelmas tradition was to make Struan Micheil (St. Michael's Bannock), sometimes containing all the grains of the harvest.
+An alternative goose-less Scottish Michaelmas tradition was to make Struan Micheil (St. Michael's Bannock), sometimes containing all the grains of the harvest.

 September 29th is sometimes referred to as Goose Day, another name for the celebration of Michaelmas tied to harvest celebrations.
 The feast of St. Michael and All Angels was traditionally celebrated by eating a well-fattened goose which was deemed to 'spell prosperity for the coming year'.
 A Michaelmas goose was often known as a 'stubble goose' or 'green goose' as the birds would have been fed almost entirely on grass stubble and harvest gleanings - in contrast to the Christmas goose finished primarily on wheat.